 Mechanical Engineering Technology (BS)

-Mechanical engineering technology program graduates are prepared to be mechanical technologists and technicians for industry in engineering-related areas including automotive component design, heating, ventilation, and air conditioning (HVAC), process and component design, mechanical systems design, energy systems, product development, and technical support and sales.
+Mechanical engineering technology program graduates are prepared for industry in engineering-related areas including automotive component design, heating, ventilation, and air conditioning (HVAC), process and component design, mechanical systems design, energy systems, product development, and technical support and sales.
 Graduates will be able to design, specify, test, analyze, and install mechanical systems.
 They will have broad content exposure through the development of analytical skills and theory in the classroom and experience working with engines, complete energy systems, compressors, fans, pumps, controls, instrumentation, engineering graphics, and material testing.
 Every bachelor graduate is required to complete a capstone project to bring together theoretical and practical skills.

 A laptop computer is required for students entering the mechanical engineering technology programs.
 See laptop specifications.